SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

   }

   /**
-   * Match the CSS variable value within the matchingBlock of CSS variables.
+   * Match the CSS variable value within the matchingVariableBlock of CSS variables.
    */
-  function matchCssVariableValue(matchingBlock, themePropertyName) {
+  function matchCssVariableValue(matchingVariableBlock, themePropertyName) {
     try {
       // `valueRegex` will match any of the following types of strings:
       // * HEXa values - strings that begin with "#" and end with ";"